devilhtc/personal-website-do/README.md

 **Or** go into the parent directory ```personal-website-do``` and run ```node webServer.js``` (However the newly setup REST API for data acquisition won't work.)

+Also, please note that the dev server integrated within webpack does not work in this case.